 Provisioning centers who make inventory management a priority may also utilize a 3rd piece of inventory and cost management software.
 This software allows detailed tracking and reporting.
 Full inventory management software also offers detailed COGS tracking.
 Additionally, detailed tracking is great for making sure all COGS costs remain tracked and available for bookkeeping purposes.

 Provisioning centers may also employ an inventory manager or inspector to perform inventory readiness functions.
 Inspection activities may include checking for mold or ensuring the correct amount of product received.
 Inventory management may also include storage, ordering, or even facilitating testing activities.
 Accounted for correctly, costs for inventory management or inspection may also be includible in COGS.
 A provisioning center should properly track all inventory management related costs in order to include the appropriate amounts in COGS.
 This includes a business owner who spends their time performing inventory management functions.
 Often, owner’s employee payroll costs can also be partly allocated into COGS when appropriate.

 Strategic planning and specialized accounting are required when a business is subject to 280E!

-At LC Solutions Michigan PLLC, we specialize 100% in accounting, CPA and tax services for medical marihuana businesses.
+At LC Solutions Michigan PLLC, we specialize 100% in accounting, CPA and tax services for medical marijuana businesses.
 Our team can help your business set up a 280E compliant accounting system (chart of accounts).
 We can also help with ongoing bookkeeping, cost accounting, tax planning and much more!

 Please contact us here for more information or to schedule a consultation.
 You can also follow our Facebook page for daily tips, news and other information.
-We love talking about accounting peculiarities of the medical marihuana industry, and are here to help your business succeed!
+We love talking about accounting peculiarities of the medical marijuana industry, and are here to help your business succeed!